Tuosaari/chatapp/articles/task1.md

 Table storage access is hidden behind repository interfaces used in application layer.
 Both active users and messages have a simple repository interface for functionality required by the system.
 If channels, authentication and authorization were needed, these would probably be hidden behind a service layer which in turn would be used by application layer.
 A simple generic table client was implemented for basic CRUD operations against a single table.
 Both user and message repositories use that client.
 This allowed repositories to be a bit more testable and the more "complex" table storage related code was reused.

+Active users could have been stored as, for example, concurrent dictionary in the hub it self.
+However, using storage allows for a bit easier transition to multiple servers if a SignalR backplane would eventually be introduced.

 For storage configuration Options-pattern is used and configuration values are injected to clients as strongly typed objects.

 ## Front End

 Front end is based loosely on ASP.NET Core React template with Webpack for building, bundling and minification.
 Front end is entirely coded in TypeScript and React.
 I'm by no means a react professional, so some patterns (like chat service) propably go against the React ideology.
+Containers are used to hide data access from components, which in turn only provide simple rendering tasks.
+For future development, redux would be a perfect fit for a chat app and would better hide services and actual data access.

+Minification is done with Webpack (and uglify) on production build.
+No separate .min.js/css files are generated, but normal bundles are minified in production build instead.
+This, in my opinion, simplifies the layout and script inclusion.

 For UI styling, Bootstrap 4 was chosen.
 Only because I've been using it recently.
 Definetly not the best/prettiest toolkit to use, but saved me some time.

 In general, having had a bit more time, front-end would/should have seen far more love.